 Returning to Your Spawn Point

 If you have been travelling for quite a bit, returning to your Spawn point by foot is probably a big task.
-So, this is where you have several options on how to return faster.
+This is where you have several options for returning faster.

 If you do not wish to lose all of your gathered up items and gear, consider enabling “Keep Inventory” or using an Ender Chest.